ingydotnet/pairup-stackato/README.md

 - zsh; set -o vi

-On local machine:
-- Hacker clones sstt
-- Hacker edits ./pair file
-- Hacker does: s push

-- stackato.yml runs pre-running: bin/setup

-# - if not repo > git clone repo into /app/fs
-# - if DOTDOTDOT true > setup ...
-- apt-get stuffs

-- subshell/cd into repo
-- enter tmux

 Things to Check
 ---------------

-- Do other apps somehow crosstalk with /app/fs/\* ?
-- Why does the stackato group show up as 1034 in /app/fs/fs-ssttaacckkaattoo/
+- Why does the stackato group show up as 1034 in /app/fs/home/